arcanecode/VeraCrypt-CommandLine-Examples/macOS/ReadMe.md

 ## Overview

 This folder contains shell scripts you can use as a template for writing your own scripts to control VeraCrypt.
+You'll find the blog post that describes these files at [https://arcanecode.com/2021/06/07/3504/](https://arcanecode.com/2021/06/07/3504/).
+Alteratively, a copy has been placed in the [post.md](post.md) file in this folder.

 Each script is well documented with all of its parameters.
 When doing a code review, I'd suggest reading in this order:

 1. create-volume.sh
 1. mount-volume.sh
 1. list-volumes.sh